Xananax/svelte-kit/README.md

 6. Some global components are available to all `.md` files.
 To know which, check `/svelte.config.js`, at the top of the file.
 At the time of writing, global components are `Note.svelte`, `Youtube.svelte`, and `RefLink.svelte` (as `Ref`)
 7. To add a page, but hide it from menus, set its `menuTitle` to nothing (`null` or `''` -- in YAML, just leave it empty), or set `published` to `false`.
 An example of this can be seen in the `pages/license` page
 8. In most cases, instead of using an `<a>` tag, use the `Link` component, it does a bunch of magic (auto-detection of external links and such).
 It does make it nastier to add contextual styles though, do a project search to see how it was accomplished
+9. build scripts are not handled by svelte.
+You have the `npm run watch:build-scripts` and `npm run build:build-scripts` to watch then and compile them respectively.

 ## F.A.Q